huggingface/diffusers/examples/dreambooth/README_sdxl.md

 ## Notes

-In our experiments, we have found out that SDXL, with the default settings of the script, already yields better initial results.
-This is why, we didn't explore further hyperparameter tuning experiments.
-However, we encourage the community to explore this avenue further and share their results with us 🤗
+In our experiments we found that SDXL yields very good initial results using the default settings of the script.
+We didn't explore further hyper-parameter tuning experiments, but we do encourage the community to explore this avenue further and share their results with us 🤗

 ## Results

 You can explore the results from a couple of our internal experiments by checking out this link: [https://wandb.ai/sayakpaul/dreambooth-lora-sd-xl](https://wandb.ai/sayakpaul/dreambooth-lora-sd-xl).
-Specifically, we used the same script with the exact the same hyperparameters on the following datasets:
+Specifically, we used the same script with the exact same hyperparameters on the following datasets:

 * [Dogs](https://huggingface.co/datasets/diffusers/dog-example)
 * [Starbucks logo](https://huggingface.co/datasets/diffusers/starbucks-example)